AdobeDocs/experience-manager-htl.en/help/using/getting-started.md

 ### Contexts Without Block Statements {#contexts-without-block-statements}

-As HTL uses data attributes to define block statements, it is not possible to define such block statements inside of following contexts, and only expressions can be used there:
+As HTL uses data attributes for defining block statements, it is not possible to define such block statements inside of the following contexts, and only expressions can be used there:

 * HTML comments
 * Script elements
 * Style elements

 The reason for it is that the content of these contexts is text and not HTML, and contained HTML elements would be considered as simple character data.
-So without real HTML elements, there also cannot be `data-sly` attributes executed.
+So, without real HTML elements, there also cannot be `data-sly` attributes run.

-This may sound like a significant restriction, however it is a desired one, because the HTML Template Language shouldn't be abused to generate output that isn't HTML.
+This approach may sound like a significant restriction.
+However, it is preferred because the HTML Template Language should only generate valid HTML output.
 The [Use-API for Accessing Logic](#use-api-for-accessing-logic) section below introduces how additional logic can be called from the template, which can be used if it is needed to prepare complex output for these contexts.
-For instance, an easy way to send data from the back-end to a front-end script, is to have the component's logic to generate a JSON string, which can then be placed in a data attribute with a simple HTL expression.
+To send data from the back-end to a front-end script, generate a JSON string with the component's logic and place it in a data attribute using a simple HTL expression.

-Following example illustrates the behavior for HTML comments, but in script or style elements, the same behavior would be observed:
+The following example illustrates the behavior for HTML comments, but in script or style elements, the same behavior would be observed:

 ```xml
 <!--